WestDRI/rcmodules22/content/julia/julia-05-threads-julia-set.md

 ncwrite(stability, filename, "stability");
 ```

-This code will produce the file `test.nc` that you can download to your computer and render with ParaView or other
+This code will produce the file `test.nc` that you can download to your computer and render with ParaView or
-visualization tool.
+other visualization tool.

-> ### Exercise "Fractal.1"
+> ### <font style="color:blue">Exercise "Fractal.1"</font>
 > Try one of these:
 > 1. With NetCDF output, compare the expected and actual file sizes.
 > 1. Try other values of the parameter $c$ (see above).
 > 1. Increase the problem size from the default $2000^2$.
 Will you have enough physical memory for $8000^2$?
 >    How does this affect the runtime?
 >
-> If computing takes forever, recall that `@btime` runs the code multiple times, while `@time` does it only once.
-Also,
+> If computing takes forever, recall that `@btime` runs the code multiple times, while `@time` does it only
-> you might like a progress bar inside the terminal:
+> once.
+Also, you might like a progress bar inside the terminal:
 > ```jl
 > using ProgressMeter
 > @showprogress <for loop>